jpetrie/fetch-dependency/README.md

    configuration via this option will work correctly regardless of whether or not the generator in use is a single- or multi-configuration generator.
 If not specified, "Release" is assumed.

-- `GENERATE_OPTIONS <options...>` Pass the following options to CMake when generating the dependency.
+- `CONFIGURE_OPTIONS <options...>` Pass the following options to CMake when generating the dependency.

 - `BUILD_OPTIONS <options...>` Pass the following options to CMake's `--build` command when building the dependency.